 Aphids on succulents:

-Aphids are of different types, out of which green and black aphids are harmful to them.
-They can be seen with the naked eye and easily identified as they start moving around quickly when they are disturbed.
-They like to thrive in a cluster on nodes or underside of the leaves.
+Aphids are of different types, of which green and black aphids are harmful to them.
+They can be seen with the naked eye and easily identified.
+As they start moving around quickly when they are disturbed.
+Also, they like to thrive in a cluster on nodes or underside of the leaves.
 As sunlight dehydrates them, they go for shade as soon as they feel the sunlight.

-They feed on plant sap and mostly affect the new branches and tip of the succulents.
-They like over humid and over-fertilized conditions for population increase, so giving succulents the daily dose of sunlight is a pretty good method to get rid of them.
+They feed on plant sap and mostly affect the new branches and tips of the succulents.
+Also, they like over-humid and over-fertilized conditions for population increase.
+So, giving succulents the daily dose of sunlight is a pretty good method to get rid of them.
 To control their spread, you must act as soon as you see a single cluster of aphids on your succulent.

 Brown spots on succulents:

-Feeding on plant sap, they also release sweet dew trail behind them that attracts ants; however, they are not a quick mover like mealy bugs.
-They are flat and round brown spots on the stem and leaf of succulent.
-They hide inside a protective covering and can transmit viruses and diseases to other plants too.
+Feeding on plant sap, they also release sweet dew trail behind them that attracts ants.
+However, they are not a quick mover like mealy bugs.
+They are flat and round brown spots on the stem and leaf of succulents.
+And, they hide inside a protective covering and can transmit viruses and diseases to other plants too.

 When we scrape these spots to pull them off the plant, they leave a fish scale texture, which gives them the name scale insects.
 They are pretty hard to find due to their spotty texture.
-They reproduce very fast and can spread to new growth of the succulents with a few days.
+And, reproduce very fast and can spread to new growth of the succulents within a few days.

 Are Snails Bad for Succulents?

 They like to hide under the containers or the fleshy parts and feed on the new growth as it is soft to ingest.
-They are very harmful in large numbers, as together they can destroy the whole structure of the plant within some time.
-They are easy to detect, as they leave a dew trail behind them which dries out and shines in daylight.
+When in large numbers, they are very harmful, as together they can destroy the whole structure of the plant within some time.
+However, they are easy to detect, as they leave a dew trail behind them which dries out and shines in daylight.

 They like warm and humid climates and can attack your succulents repeatedly.
+And, are pretty commonly found succulent pests & diseases.
 The best move to get rid of them is to pick them from the succulent manually and other hiding spots.
 However, for large numbers, snail bait is used.

 Fungus Gnats on Succulents:

-They are tiny mosquitoes like dark black to brown insects with small wings, often seen sitting on top of the potting soil or lower parts of the succulent.
-Gnats feed on decaying organic matter like fallen leaves, flowers, plant roots, etc. They can’t fly far; this is also why they prefer to stick near the soil base.
+They are tiny mosquitoes like dark black to brown insects with small wings.
+One can often see them sitting on top of the potting soil or lower parts of the succulent.
+Gnats feed on decaying organic matter like fallen leaves, flowers, plant roots, etc. However, they can’t fly far; this is also why they prefer to stick near the soil base.

 Ants on Succulents:

-Mostly considered as harmless for the succulents, they attack the plant in search of food.
+Mostly considered harmless for the succulents, they attack the plant in search of food and are commonly found succulent pests & diseases.
 Like sweet honeydew left by bugs, or some organic material, some ants also like the bugs for their home building.
-Gardeners don’t like their too much spread on succulents, as some of the varieties may be a leaf-cutter or root-cutter one.
+Gardeners don’t like too much spread on succulents, as some of the varieties may be a leaf-cutter or root-cutter.